 The National Strategic Research Institute helps the U.S. Department of Defense (DoD) and other federal agencies meet their national security objectives.
-More than 350 scientists and strategists from the University of Nebraska and NSRI are delivering innovative research, developing national defense's future workforce, and supporting those who defend America and its allies.
+Hundreds of scientists, strategists and students from the University of Nebraska and NSRI are delivering innovative research, developing national defense's future workforce, and supporting those who defend America and its allies.

-One of only 14 University Affiliated Research Centers (UARCs) in the country, NSRI was established in 2012 in partnership with U.S. Strategic Command and the DoD to ensure the United States’ safety and preparedness against increasingly sophisticated attacks—whether from chemical and biological weapons of mass destruction, highly infectious disease or nuclear weapons.
+One of only 15 DoD-designated University Affiliated Research Centers (UARCs) in the country, NSRI was established in 2012 in partnership with U.S. Strategic Command to ensure the United States’ safety and preparedness against increasingly sophisticated attacks—whether from chemical and biological weapons of mass destruction, highly infectious disease or nuclear weapons.
 It concentrates on five core research competencies: active and passive defense against weapons of mass destruction, nuclear detection and forensics, consequence management, detection of chemical and biological weapons and mission-related research.

 ROBERT B. DAUGHERTY WATER FOR FOOD GLOBAL INSTITUTE